The Well-Intentioned Virus

-The Well-Intentioned Virus is the eleventh full-length album by metalcore band Zao, released on December 9, 2016.
+The Well-Intentioned Virus is the tenth studio album by American metalcore band Zao, released on December 9, 2016.
 The album features the first studio performance of Russ Cogdell for the first time since 2004's The Funeral of God.
 The album was released digitally, as well as on CD, vinyl and cassette.
 On December 1, 2016, the band streamed the whole album.

 Lyrical themes

-Many of the lyrics have personal meaning to vocalist Daniel Weydant, similar to a majority of the band's previous songs he was involved in.
-The song "The Weeping Vessel" has to do with the miscarriage of the Weydant's first child.
+Many of the lyrics have personal meaning to vocalist Daniel Weyandt, similar to a majority of the band's previous songs he was involved in.
+The song "The Weeping Vessel" has to do with the miscarriage of the Weyandt's first child.
 "A Well-Intentioned Virus" deals with people who thought what they were doing was right but were later looked upon as evil.
-"Broken Pact Blues" deals with Weydant's brother Matt breaking a suicide pact.
+"Broken Pact Blues" deals with Weyandt's brother Matt breaking a suicide pact.
 Other tracks have to deal with mortality, false truths and fever dreams.